dcvii/ripper/doc/pieces_parts.md

 **token.sh** will make, if necessary, the call to `aws sts get-session-token` and set environment variables needed to provide access to S3 as a source or target for exported data.

 ## The getters
-The job of the getters are to
+The job of the getters are to pull data from the source cluster and create both run scripts and migration metadata in tables in the source cluster.
 - get_grants
 - get_schema
+- get_schemata
 - get_token (optional)
+- get_users
+- get_pools
+- get_auth
+- get_odd

-## The putters
+## The runners
-The job of the putters is to push data out to s3 and local flat sql files.
+The job of the runners is to push data and metadata out to s3 and to the target cluster.
 These will be the import scripts and the export scripts.

+- run_data_s3
+- run_data_import
+- run_grants
+- run_tables_only
+- run_views_only

 ## the exporters
 The export tasks push sql commands to the target cluster and run them individually.
 What will be exported are: